K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ![2-2-1-5]

 - Select the item to install and click "Next" to continue.
-For this example, Node.js, npm, doc was selected and installed.
+For this example, Node.js, npm, and doc were selected and installed.
 The environment variable PATH was added as well.

 ![2-2-1-6]